 A flush drainage channel is a much more effective drainage solution, capable of taking up to 120 litres of water per minute and coming complete with integrated spigots to move water away.

-Although most effective with the minimal windows sliding doors this flush threshold drainage solution can be utilised across IQ’s entire aluminium door range, from the Vitra Pivot Doors, aluminium bi folding doors and aluminium casement doors (as featured in Real Homes).
+Although most effective with the minimal windows sliding doors this flush threshold drainage solution can be utilised across IQ’s entire aluminium door range, from our ultra slim pivot doors, aluminium bi folding doors and aluminium casement doors.

 Latest posts by Rebecca Clayton (see all)